Academic Appeals Policy

 - the appeal is fully upheld.

-(22) A notification of an outcome of an appeal will provide sufficient information to the student to:
+(22) A notification of an outcome of an appeal will provide sufficient information to the

 - establish that the principles of procedural fairness have been upheld;